CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 ```

 That is just about as close to 100% as we're ever going to get!

+### Full Contention (~100% Miss-Rate)

 Now we can take a look at increasing the length of our array by 2x.
 Now we're accessing 16 cache lines that all map to a single set.

 ```
 ------------------------------------------------------